GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Here, backslashes "\\" allow us to span the contents across several lines.

+When using the `json_string` as shown in the code above, either replace the value for `x509Certificates` object with its actual value, or remove this `x509Certificates` object (and the comma after the previous object).

 Assuming you named the file above as `scim-client.properties`, the following Java code will create the new user:

 ```